aGotelli/ARPRO/README.md

 # ARPRO

-This public repository is intended to have all the code we create during the labs.
+This public repository is intended to have all the code we create during the C++ labs.
+For questions about the course you can reach me at: Andrea.Gotelli@eleves.ec-nantes.fr

 In order to download the code you can run the this command where you want to have this repository.